Holiday rentals in Île de Ré

-When is the best time to stay in a vacation rental in Île de Ré?
+The best time to stay in a holiday rental in Île de Ré

 In July and August, many visitors make the most of the fast train from Paris to La Rochelle to head over to the island on vacation or take day trips to Île de Ré.
 The weather is at its hottest at this time of year, meaning more hours of sunshine for beach-goers and more occupied seats at pavement cafes.
 September brings the start of cooler temperatures and the Fête du Coquillage, a celebration of seafood on the waterfront in Saint-Martin-de-Ré.
 If you decide to book accommodation on Île de Ré in the winter, when the weather is cooler and wetter, bear in mind that some of the shops, cafes, and restaurants will be closed, but you’ll have the swathes of pristine shoreline almost to yourself.

-What are the top things to do in Île de Ré?
+Top things to do in Île de Ré

 Phare des Baleines Lighthouse